DevUmeshh/umesh.portfolio/README.md

 # Umesh Jadhav - Portfolio

-A static, dependency-free portfolio (plain HTML/CSS/JS, no build step) with a light/dark theme toggle and an editorial, content-first design — no terminal chrome, no stock icon sets, no filler animation.
+A static, dependency - free portfolio (plain HTML/CSS/JS, no build step) with a light/dark theme toggle and an editorial, content-first design — no terminal chrome, no stock icon sets, no filler animation.

 ## File structure